Physical Therapy (band): Music career

 St. Louis native Michael Fitzgerald started playing music in grade school, and had mastered the saxophone, woodwinds, and keyboard by the age of 18.
-In the early 1990s, Fitzgerald formed the jazz fusion band Physical Therapy, along with members Terrance "Terry" Coleman, Ben Monroe and Brian White.
+Fitzgerald formed the jazz fusion band Physical Therapy, along with members Terrance "Terry" Coleman, Ben Monroe and Brian White.

 In 1992, the band released their self-titled debut album Physical Therapy, under the Sweatshop Records label, and later on released their second, and final album titled Casino in 1997.
 Both albums were recorded locally in St. Louis, with the first being produced at K Audio Inc., and the second at The Chapel studios.
 All four members produced each album, with Monroe doing engineering and sound mixing; additionally, both albums contain writeups on the back of the CD's that string together the track titles, in a humorous paragraph related to the general theme of the album.

 The band used a variety of instruments and synthesizers, and recorded digitally to maintain a high production standard.
 Priding the band on the use of real musicians, they boasted on their first album that no drum machines, or music sequencers were used in its production.
 Later, on Casino, the band solicited guest help from a number of local musicians, who contributed to over half the album.
 The second album did contain sparse sequencing.

 Physical Therapys music was also featured in the "Local on the 8s" forecast segments on The Weather Channel.
 The band does not have a website, and other information about the band is difficult to find.
 Other than Discogs, Physical Therapy is not listed on other music websites such as MusicBrainz; only their second album Casino is listed on AllMusic.
 The band members are currently still performing, and recording music as session players, and solo performers worldwide.
 In 2010, Fitzgerald and White both performed at the fifth annual Miles Davis Jazz Festival, at the Lewis and Clark Community College in Godfrey, Illinois.
 In 2019, Fitzgerald performed solo at the 14th annual Miles Davis Jazz Festival at Jacoby Arts Center in Alton, Illinois.

 Fitzgerald died in June 2022, according to a Facebook post by R&B singer Wendell B.